Webtrends Tracking Code

 This guide is based on UK law.
-It was created in February 2007.
+It was last updated in July 2008.

 AJAX is short for Asynchronous JavaScript and XML.
 It makes web pages more responsive by exchanging small amounts of data with the server behind the scenes, rather than reloading an entire page whenever a user makes a change.
 It can make for a better user-experience but carries some risks.